iamkanishka/Jasmine-Karma_testing/Readme.md

 26. Asymmetric Matcher anything.
 When to use & what is the use of jasmine.anything - Jasmine testing.
 27. Asymmetric Matcher Jasmine.any.
 Difference between anything and any matchers - Jasmine Testing.
 28. Jasmine ObjectContaining and StringContaining asymmetric matchers - Jasmine Testing.
+29. What is Custom Matcher.
+How to create our own matcher & steps for creating it - Jasmine testing.
+30. Practical implementation of the Custom Matchers and use it in our Spec file - Jasmine Testing.